-Designation for the second largest unit of wine-growing area in Germany after the wine growing region, followed by Großlage and Einzellage.
-This designation was created by the 1971 wine law to give larger producers the opportunity to market their wines produced in large quantities under a single name.
-The area is (like the Großlage ) controversial.
-Critics even speak of a consumer deception, as the names are often very similar or even identical to those of individual sites.
-An extreme example of this is the only area Johannisberg in the Rheingau that bears the same name as the most famous single vineyard.
-Many quality-conscious winegrowers therefore do not even mention the area or vineyard on the label.
+Designation for the second largest wine-growing unit in Germany after the cultivation area, followed by Großlage, single vineyard and Katasterlage (Gewann).
+This designation was created with the land consolidation in 1971 to give larger producers the opportunity to market their wines produced in large quantities under a uniform name.
+However, the area is controversial (as is Großlage ).
+Critics even speak of consumer deception, as the names are often very similar or even identical to those of single vineyards.
+An extreme example of this is the single Johannisberg area in the Rheingau, which bears the same name as the most famous single vineyard.
+Many quality-conscious winemakers therefore do not list Bereich or Großlage on the bottle label at all.

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn